-I was able to crochet these mittens in only a few hours.
+I was able to make these Sidewinder Crochet Mittens in only a few hours.
 If you use a bulky weight yarn they would work up even faster!
 It is also a great pattern for beginner crocheters!

 Scroll down for the pattern 🙂